5. Fledex: Weather example

 })

-For testing we can send an arbitrary temperature value to our strip in the following way.
+For testing we can send an arbitrary temperature value to our strip.
 This allows us to also see whether the strip has the correct behavior when the temperature is at zero (or even below) degree.
-It wouldn’t be really practical if we need to wait until the outside temperature reaches those levels.
+For testing it would be really unpractical if we need to wait until the outside temperature reaches those levels.

-Here we send a temperature value of -15.2 degree (which the strip should round to -15 degree)
+Here we send a temperature value of -15.2 degree (which the strip should round to -15 degree).
+Remember, we set the strip to update slowly and therefore it might (depending on when the next refresh will happen) take a little while before you see the change.

 PubSub.broadcast_trigger(%{temperature: -15.2})